codenart/codenart.github.io/_posts/1-html/2017-07-27-html-5-lists-tables.md

 A comment in HTML is created using an opening tag `<!--` and a ending tag `-->`.

-Another benefit of using comments is to temporarily cancel a blocks of code without deleting or moving your code to a temporary place.
+Another benefit of using comments is to temporarily cancel a block of code without deleting or moving your code to another place.

 `Sample code:`
 <script src="https://gist.github.com/codenart/585351dc0921ef2bdd9363b5bb9455ab.js">